 Jennifer Bicknell is passionate about helping to solve people’s problems.

-Two years ago, a Business Chicks breakfast she attended was the catalyst for an enormous new career trajectory – prompting, her to leave the tribe she had been with for eight years, to go out on her own.
+Six years ago, a Business Chicks breakfast she attended was the catalyst for an enormous new career trajectory – prompting, her to leave the tribe she had been with for eight years, to go out on her own.
 Jen Bicknell explains why she decided it was time to ‘pick herself’ and start her own business.

 Tell us a little bit about your background: where did you grow up, what did you want to be when you grew up?